 RV Rental in Birmingham, AL

-Discover the true meaning of Southern hospitality with a Birmingham RV rental from Cruise America.
+Discover the true meaning of Southern hospitality with in one of our Birmingham RV rentals from Cruise America.
+Our rental station is conveniently located in nearby Pelham, just 20 minutes from the city.
 Nestled in the rolling foothills of the Appalachian Mountains, Birmingham offers visitors an eclectic mix of world-class attractions and Southern charm.
 Satisfy your need for speed at Talladega Superspeedway, the largest, most competitive motorsport facility in the world, or visit Rickwood Field, the world’s oldest ballpark.

 If you should decide to venture out a bit from Birmingham, there are a host of things to see and do in the neighboring areas that make for great day trips.
 Here are just a few for your consideration: